 Work study is a federally funded financial aid program and federal regulations stipulate that a portion of a student’s summer earnings must be used to meet educational expenses during the following academic year.
 The amount, known as the summer work study allocation, is determined by subtracting taxes and job related costs from the student’s gross summer earnings.
 The summer work study allocation is then included in the student’s financial aid package for the upcoming academic year as a source of need based aid.

 No. Students who are working and who are being paid cannot earn academic credit.
-If you would like more informaton on how to earn academic credit for your summer experience, please visit the T-SPEC page.
+If you would like more information on the possibility of earning academic credit for your summer experience through a practicum, please contact Associate Director of Academic and Professional Success, Mai Le at email@example.com.